 You need to understand right off that Yelp’s algorithm has an overbroad definition of “barbecue joint,”* and, for that matter, of “barbecue.”
 Basically, if a restaurant sells what is something arguably identifiable as barbecue, it is a barbecue place to Yelp.
 It’s like the Southern definition of “vegetable.”
 It covers a lot, but only rarely includes things vegetarians can eat.

 Take Yelp’s best barbecue place in Virginia, Sam’s Texas Sub Shop in Norfolk, Virginia, which is, well, a sub shop.
 I did a command-F on their website and it doesn’t even mention “barbecue” or “bbq.”
-They do mention “brisket” and, of course, “Texas”, and I guess that’s enough for Yelp.
+They do mention “brisket”, and I guess that’s enough for Yelp.
 You can get a slow-roasted (not barbecued) brisket roll-up there.
 Their “California Reuben” contains turkey, guacamole, lettuce, and mayonnaise.
 Sam apparently is from a parallel universe, or perhaps California.
 Or Sam is from Texas and is making fun of California.

 Pollo Bandido in Frankfort, Kentucky, reportedly serves great pupusas, empanadas, potato balls, and Mexican (probably Salvadorean) barbecue.
 Sounds good.
 I’ll have to try it when we go to Frankfort.
 Pioneer Pit Beef in Catonsville, Maryland, serves Pit Beef, which is explained in this review of Chappy’s in Baltimore.
-Pit beef tastes pretty good, especially with horseradish, but it’s not barbecue.
+Pit beef tastes pretty good — very good at the Smokehouse BBQ Shack, and especially with horseradish, but it’s not barbecue.

 Yelp’s algorithm judges the best barbecue place in Alabama to be the Meat Boss in Mobile.
 I’ve never been there, so I looked at their web site.
 It’s one short step away from automation.
 You complete an order form, hand it in, and the Meat Boss’ minions assemble your sandwich or plate or stuffed potato.
 On the plus side, you can get Conecuh Sausage as a side, which I guess means you can count it as a vegetable.
 Animal, vegetable, or mineral, definitely get the Conecuh Sausage.